automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huaxiagnathus.md

 # Huaxiagnathus
-## Description: One of the biggest dino-birds of its time.
+## One of the biggest dino-birds of its time.